agrimshar/Process-Manager/README.md

 # Process-Manager
-Created a small library called Subsubprocess (ssp) that acts as a subreaper in addition to creating and monitoring processes.
+Created a C library called `libssp` that functions as a subreaper, capable of creating, managing, and monitoring processes similar to Python’s subprocess module.
+The `ssp` library will manage process lifecycles, handle file descriptors, and adopt orphan processes using subreaper functionality.
+This requires implementing system calls and proper error handling.